JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 - `PProf.jl` is a front-end to Google's PProf profile viewer https://github.com/JuliaPerf/PProf.jl
 - `StatProfilerHTML`  https://github.com/tkluck/StatProfilerHTML.jl
 By personal opinion I mostly use ProfileView (or ProfileSVG) as it indicates places of potential type instability, which as will be seen later is very useful feature.

+### Profiling caveats

+The same function, but with keyword arguments, can be used to change these settings, however these settings are system dependent.
+For example on Windows, there is a known issue that does not allow to sample faster than at `0.003s` and even on Linux based system this may not do much.
+There are some further caveat specific to Julia:
+- When running profile from REPL, it is usually dominated by the interactive part which spawns the task and waits for it's completion.
+- Code has to be run before profiling in order to filter out all the type inference and interpretation stuff.
+(Unless compilation is what we want to profile.)
+- When the execution time is short, the sampling may be insufficient -> run multiple times.

 Let's start with `ProfileSVG` and save the output to `profile.svg`
 ```